-As exciting as it is when you get to set up your own dedicated PC gaming room, it’s easy to get overwhelmed with the number of options available, or to get carried away with all the shiny new gaming gear available in the market.
+As exciting as it is when you get to set up your own dedicated PC gaming setup, it’s easy to get overwhelmed with the number of options available.
+You may also get carried away with all the shiny new gaming gear available in the market!

-If you’re working with a limited budget, here are some things you might want to prioritise for a gaming room that looks good and serves you well.
+If you’re working with a limited budget, here are some things you might want to prioritise for a gaming room.
+Keep some of these tips in mind for a PC gaming room that looks good and serves you well.

 Your back will thank you

 Gaming chairs aren’t exactly cheap but it’s one place you should definitely consider investing in.
 You should know your gaming habits best.
 I know that in the excitement after the launch of a new game or DLC, I can easily spend over 12 hours a day sitting in front of my PC.
 That’s a lot of strain on one’s body, especially when you’re getting older.

 A proper gaming chair has a comfortable and ergonomic design.
 In other words, they provide good support for your back and shoulders and encourage good posture.

 To do this, a gaming chair usually has a much higher backrest and more lumbar support for your spine.
 They are usually also more adjustable.
 The features allow things like tilting the backrest at a 165-degree or adjusting armrest positioning.

 And while a gaming chair won’t save you from the eventual exhaustion of staring at your screen for long hours, your back will thank you for that added support and comfort.

 A PC produces a lot of heat so it’s important to consider the ventilation and air flow of the room you’re going to be spending a lot of time gaming in.
 Keep your equipment from being damaged by reducing heat build-up.